 Artist Statement

 Drawing from abstraction, floral iconography, and urban visual language, my work celebrates resilience, memory, and transformation.
 Through a synthesis of graffiti, calligraphy, and layered textures, I create vivid compositions that echo emotional depth and material experimentation.
+Across each series, I seek to create a layered experience—inviting viewers to move between rhythm and stillness, gesture and meaning, surface and depth.
+My practice honors both the individual and the communal, aiming to evolve the transient into permanence through process-driven transformation.
+Each composition becomes part of an ongoing exploration of rebirth—a tactile remembrance shaped by material memory and cultural continuity.

-The series Furious Flowers serves as a visual ode to the overlooked contributions of women—particularly African-American women—transforming florals into vessels of remembrance and woven histories.
+Furious Flowers.
+Furious Flowers serves as a visual ode to the overlooked contributions of women—particularly African-American women—transforming florals into vessels of remembrance and woven histories.
 Through symbolic layering and cultural iconography, these works evoke a kind of material memory, where surface becomes archive and each gesture channels ancestral strength and lived experience.

 Bio